CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Execution-Management/BB_Eclipse_Muto.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
-trainings, skills, examples and how-to's. -->
+trainings, skills, examples and how-to's. --> Documentation and tutorials are available at https://eclipse-muto.github.io/docs/.
+Muto integrates with ROS2 for in-vehicle robotics stacks and provides cloud connectivity for remote orchestration.
+Developers define adaptive stack configurations that can be dynamically updated at runtime.
+The stack composer manages ROS2 launch files and runtime parameters based on context-aware policies.

 ## Known Implementation